SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/tracing-dashboards.md

 * **Requests**: (real-time counter) the number of entry spans reported by the service
 * **Errors**: (real-time counter) the number of entry spans for the service that finished with an error

-By clicking on any data point on the chart, you can view the side panel's **Infrastructure** tab and drill down to related metrics or traces for the selected service.
+By clicking on any data point on the chart, you can view the side panel's **Entities** tab and drill down to related metrics or traces for the selected service.

 :::note
 Drilling to traces by application and to logs by both service and application are coming soon and are not working yet.